programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

     - ...
 ```

 In total, you should have downloaded 41 HTML files.
-Three URLs (sakura.ne.jp, dti.ne.jp, and isize.com) had no snapshots from May 2000.
+The Wayback Machine has no snapshots captured in May 2000 of three URLs (sakura.ne.jp, dti.ne.jp, and isize.com).

 ### Detecting Banner Ads by Dimension